vprokopovich/helloWorld/readme.txt

-this is Hello World repository to lern GIT
+This is Hello World repository to learn GIT